gsn1074-css-examples/css-drag-navigation/README.md

 # css-drag-navigation

-This project show how to create drag navigation.
+This project shows how to create drag navigation.

 ## Development server